 If your LinkedIn account vanished tomorrow, your contacts wouldn’t survive the move.
-And it didn’t have to be this way.
+Yet it doesn’t have to be this way.

 It’s built that way on purpose.
-Platforms like LinkedIn don’t want you to leave, and wanting to keep people around is fair enough.
-But making it impossible to leave with your contacts and your content is less a happy relationship than a hostage situation.
+Platforms like LinkedIn don’t want you to leave: they want everyone to stay put and become dependent on them.
+But making it impossible to leave with your own contacts and your content is less of a happy relationship and more akin to a hostage situation.

 Platforms come and go.
-However big one looks today, there’s a new hype tomorrow.
+However big one looks today, there’s a new hype around the corner.
 What keeps costing you, and your contacts, is the lock-in architecture underneath them all.

 The tax is built in

 Take Slack’s free plan: After 90 days your message history vanishes.
 Not deleted though, just hidden: they keep your data on their servers (and may well keep training on it), then charge you to see your own conversations again.
 You wrote it, they store it, you rent access to it.
 SaaS platforms change their pricing simply because they can and the math stops working for you.
-Twitter became X. Discord decided my community suddenly needed ID verification.
+Twitter didn’t just rename to X, the whole environment changed.
+Discord decided my community suddenly needed ID verification.
 None of these were about us, they were business decisions at companies I didn’t own, and every time my contacts or community members paid part of the bill.

-You can’t take your LinkedIn, Instagram or Twitter contacts to a different platform.
+And you can’t take your LinkedIn, Instagram or Twitter contacts to a different platform.
 Not because it’s technically impossible, but because whoever built it made sure the door only opens one way.
-That’s architecture, not destiny.
+That’s purposeful architecture, not just the way it HAS to be.
 It should be about the people, not the platform (nicely put by Anuj Ahooja).

 You already accept the opposite, every day